Automox supports the ability to exclude particular patches or the ability to only deploy patches that match a particular query.

 Creating an Advanced Patch Policy

-- To create an Advanced Patch Policy, first select Advanced Policy in the Create Policy page on the console.
+1. To create an Advanced Patch Policy, first select Advanced Policy from the Create Policy page on the console.

 2. Next, select the policy scope that fits the compliance requirements for the device.